mvysny/karibu-testing/README.md

 Check out a [30 second video of live coding with Karibu-Testing](https://www.youtube.com/watch?v=znVNEo9cj98) to get a taste on how simple this library is.

+The library supports Kotlin, Java and Groovy (Groovy support for Vaadin 14+ only).

 ## Getting Started / Full Documentation

 For the Getting Started documentation and for the full API documentation: